mountwebs/gurka/README.md

 Gurka is a simple card game.
 Read about the game and the rules [here](https://www.pagat.com/last/cucumber.html).

-*Dedicated to the masters' reading room and the people in it.*
+*Dedicated to the masters' reading room at the (TIK Centre, University of Oslo) and the people in it.*

 ## Reguirements: